clevertree/paradigm-threat-site/app/chronology/christ/astrology.md

 the two fish, are above.
 As the month progresses Aquarius will appear lower and lower at sunset, until it is completely below the horizon, and Pisces will be on the horizon.

-In mid January the Sun enters Aquarius.
+In mid-January the Sun enters Aquarius.
 The constellation Aquarius is visible at sunset on the western horizon where the sun sets.
 Aquarius is the bringer of water, because it's the rainy season.
 Rain is the first step in the harvest cycle.
 When the Sun sets in the west, there is Aquarius just above the western horizon.